ZVince9/pytest/README.md

-This is TEST Automation Project using pytest, pw, BE and more
+# This is pythin based automation test suite which will iclude
+- test_ui - made using pw
+- test_api - made using simple api requets